photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ## Viewing Logs

-Run this command to watch the logs including the last 100 messages (omit `--tail=100` to see all):
+You can run this command to watch the Docker service logs, including the last 100 messages (omit `--tail=100` to see them all, and `-f` to output only the last logs without watching them):

 ```bash
 docker compose logs -f --tail=100